Headquarters: Canada (Hamilton, ON)

 Paul Terpstra, Owner

 This was a problem Motis ran into earlier when using QuickBooks.
 There were issues in the manufacturing side of the business in linking everything together.
-Previously, data would have to be re-entered up to 3 times per order which created opportunities for errors.
+Previously, data would have to be re-entered up to 3 times per order, which created opportunities for errors.
 In the prior workflow, Shopify would push an order to a ship station, which then required entering the same information into their accounting software, before using yet another application to track sales.
-At Motis' scale it is not prohibitively difficult nor time consuming to enter all that information multiple times, but looking long term it doesn't make sense for them in the future should they expand their sales force.
+At Motis' scale, it is not prohibitively difficult nor time-consuming to enter all that information multiple times, but looking long term, it doesn't make sense for them in the future should they expand their sales force.
 What Terpstra liked about Odoo is the eventuality of not needing integrations because he can perform all of his business' needs within the platform.

 Motis Keeps Moving Forward

 Now that Motis has been using Odoo for a few months, the results are speaking for themselves.
 The company has already saved a lot of time in its business processes.
-Little things, such as using Odoo's CRM to avoid data-entry redundancies, will create a huge, long-term advantage.
+Little things, such as using Odoo's CRM to avoid data-entry redundancies, will create a vast, long-term advantage.
 Other improvements include figuring out the actual cost of their products in Odoo's software.
-Once Terpstra downloaded the module to calculate the cost of a bill of materials, he was able to see the true cost of every order and every batch that Motis ships to customers.
+Once Terpstra downloaded the module to calculate the price of a bill of materials, he was able to see the true cost of every order and every batch that Motis ships to customers.
 "It's accurate, up-to-date, and down to the second," gushes Terpstra.
 It's particularly exciting for him to look at costs and see how the company can drive its prices down.
 As a manufacturer, he is always striving to make cheaper, faster, and better products.

 With a stable, open-source foundation in place, Motis can make good on its desire to grow in the future.
-Already a global company, Motis continues to provide high quality and effective firefighting tools to fire departments across the globe.
+Already a global company, Motis continues to provide high quality and useful firefighting tools to fire departments across the globe.
 With a foundation built on solid ground, Motis can continue to develop and refine their breakthrough products for firefighters everywhere.